 Define Sexual Harassment: Everything You Need to Know

-If you're asked to define sexual harassment, sexual harassment is when a person receives unwanted advances, requests, or any other forms of conduct in a sexual nature that affect his or her work employment and environment.8 min read
+Sexual harassment is when a person receives unwanted advances, requests, or any other conduct in a sexual nature that affects work employment and environment.8 min read

 Define Sexual Harassment

-If you're asked to define sexual harrassment, sexual harassment is when a person receives unwanted advances, requests, or any other forms of conduct in a sexual nature that affect his or her work employment and environment.
+If you're asked to define sexual harassment, it can be described as when a person receives unwanted advances, requests, or any other forms of conduct in a sexual nature that affects his or her work, employment status, and environment.
 Here are some well-known examples of sexual harassment:

 - Inappropriate sexual comments to an employee